 in treatment alone, and/or (b) he or she isn’t self-destructive or dangerous to others.
 Sibling

-Finally, in relationship therapies there is usually some individual work to be done.
+Finally, in relationship therapies there will be individual work, too.
 I like to do

 all of it, prefer that you discontinue your therapy with someone else so that what we do is not

-Mine isn’t a “take sides” role, although you’ll find support here, no question.
+Mine isn’t a “take sides” role, although you’ll find support, undoubtedly.

 You’re both wonderful, not that we all couldn’t use some improvement.
 Why else would you